sauer3/crop-classification/README.md

 # Classifying Crop Type using Satellite Imagery

+## Notebook Workflow
+1. 01-Pre-processing - read data in from PostGIS and join it with other relational tables in the dataset.
+This was also a first step to look at the data.
+2. 02-create-features - write functions to calculate each vegetation index based on spectral bands.
+For each veg index calculate the mean and standard deviation across time and save as a multiband raster.
+I used 6 different vegetation inices.
+3. 03-modeling-binary - model and hyperparameter selection using grid search and cross validation using 4 different kinds of models: logistic regression, random forests, support vector classification, and k-nearest neighbors.
+4. I included a multi-class notebook to show that I tried!
+5. Visualization is not included because it was done in a variety of programs, mainly QGIS and Tableau.

 ## Overview
 One of the United Nations sustainable development goals is “zero hunger by 2030.”
 Hunger and malnutrition remain a significant barrier to development in Africa.
 Collecting accurate data is critical for monitoring agricultural growth and improving food security.
 I will be using data from a Zindi challenge, which is an African data science platform that focuses on using data science for social benefit.

 This project is a stepping stone to more advanced predictions such as crop yield prediction and predicted food security under future climate change scenarios which I am interested in doing for my final project.

 ## Goals
-The objective of this project is to create a multi-class supervised classification model to label fields by crop type using Sentinel-2 satellite imagery.
-The fields in the training set are along the Orange River, a major agricultural region in South Africa that has been stricken by drought in recent years.
-The end result will be a map of classified crop types for the agricultural region along the Orange river.
+The objective of this project is to create a classification model to identify vineyards using Sentinel-2 satellite imagery.
+The end result will be a map of classified fields (Vinyard or not) for the agricultural region along the Orange river.

-## Concerns
-I’m not sure if this dataset is appropriate to use with postgres.
-Is it ok if I use a geographic version of postgres? (https://postgis.net/)
-I worried the scope is too ambitious for my first classification project.
-Not sure what my MVP would be.
-MVP is predicting farmland vs. non farmland

 ## Data
+The fields in the training set are along the Orange River, a major agricultural region in South Africa that have been verified in person and with drones in 2017.

 There are 7 crop types present in the fields:

 1. Cotton